grame-cncm/faustwebsite/_posts/2017-03-02-optimizing-compilation-parameters.markdown

 ### Using the faustbench-llvm tool ###

 Available in the **faust2** branch only, the **faustbench-llvm** tool uses the libfaust library and its LLVM backend to dynamically compile DSP objects produced with different Faust compiler options, and then measure their DSP CPU.
+In the main Faust folder, use **make bench && sudo make install** to build and install the tool.
 Here is a trace of its use:

 {% highlight c++ %}